William Alexander Hewitt: Modern-day father of Deere & Company, 1948–1982

 During Hewitt's early administration the company made an aggressive move into international markets, which ushered in a time of growth.
 While on vacation in France in the late 1940s he had been shocked to see some farmers still using a horse or oxen and a plow.
 Competitors were expanding abroad, but Deere & Company had a less than dozen manufacturing entities in the United States and one in Canada.
 He convinced the board and got approval for international expansion in 1955.
 The first international venture, in 1956, was the German tractor company Heinrich Lanz AG.
 He went to Mannheim, Germany, to negotiate the purchase.
 The workers went on strike as the result of a new rule that limited the amount of beer they were allowed to consume during their breaks.
 Acquisitions or plant constructions followed in France, Spain, Argentina, Mexico, and South Africa.
 Hewitt struggled with unforeseen problems with foreign exchange, Communism, and apartheid-related problems.

 In South Africa, while many companies were divesting from Africa and pulling out, he believed that a foreign presence could apply pressure to implement change and that he could work to eliminate inequities.
 He started cautiously in the 1960s, but by the 1970s he had pushed hard to make the Deere plant in Nigel, Gauteng a model for moving black workers into management.
 Apartheid leaders pressured black workers not to show up to work.
 Hewitt helped the black township of Duduza, where the workers lived, to upgrade the schools by working with the government and providing grants to build a new school.
 When Nelson Mandela became president, the Deere South African plant became significantly profitable.
 Hewitt continued to expand in Canada, Western Europe, and Latin America.

 Hewitt described Russia as a reluctant customer.
 In the 1920s and early 1930s, Deere sold huge quantities of agricultural machinery to Russia, but sales then dried up.
 When Khrushchev visited the U.S. in 1959, he made a surprise visit to Deere & Company, which prompted a small sale to the U.S.S.R. and encouraged Hewitt to make efforts to increase sales to that country.
 In 1972 a Deere delegation visited the Soviet Union.
 After many trips, Hewitt learned that the Soviets were more interested in cotton harvesting equipment than plowing and planting.
 With this knowledge, Hewitt developed a lighter and faster tractor for cotton harvesting.
-The Soviet government was ready to agree to the purchase, the Carter administration declared an embargo on shipments of American products to the Soviet Union and the deal fell through.
+The Soviet government was ready to agree to the purchase, but following the Soviet invasion of Afghanistan the Carter administration declared an embargo on shipments of American products to the Soviet Union and the deal fell through.